MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 Archival data from police.uk are publicly available from the police.uk data site (https://data.police.uk/data/archive/).
 Other information, such as police force boundaries, are also contained on the website.
 We use the earliest archival extract of police.uk which contains data on crimes from Dec 2010 to Dec 2013.
 In general, police.uk keeps excellent documentation on archival data and changes made to its website and data manipulation.
 We also cross-referenced the historical police.uk website using the Wayback machine, which is an archive of websites.

-For South Yorkshire Police crime data, we will use the same data source sent to the Home Office and ultimately processed by police.uk.
+For SYP crime data, we will use the same data source sent to the Home Office and ultimately processed by police.uk.
 We expect data from at least the year 2010 to be available.

 We infer the snaps used by police.uk from the unique crime locations shown on police.uk during these periods covered by versions one and two (see S1 and S3).
 In our inferred dataset, we have 734,000 snaps in version 2, roughly 96% of all the snaps in use by police.uk during this period.
 The inferred snaps are much lower in version one (~462k); we do not know how many snaps were used in this version.
 Ideally, we would like to use the entire master snap point data to mitigate against all measurement errors.
 However, for our estimators, it only matters that the causal relationship between our inferred snap points and confounders remains constant during the period under study.

-To test the plausibility of the research design, we use a variety of data sources.
-In short, we want to use this information to check that the distribution of potential confounders is the same before and after the launch of police.uk.
-Ideally, confounders would be entirely uncorrelated with the number of snaps and errors in geomasking.
+To test the plausibility of the research design, we use a variety of data sources to check for confounders.
 We aim to use a kitchen-sink approach: assume that any variable can be a confounder and test it all.
-We expect to use:
+Potential confounders include:

 -	Food agency standards ratings.
 This is points data that contain information on business type, address, latitude and longitude alongside the most recent hygiene rating of an establishment
 -	Radon readings per 1km square grid.
 This is a public dataset.